Have you ever wondered why some people can reach their goals quickly? What separates them from others who struggle for an eternity to find success?

 They’ll stand in line for hours just to save a few bucks here and there.
 It won’t make them rich, and it isn’t a productive use of their time.

 Rich people understand the value of time, and that’s why they’d never waste their time finding a deal.
 If they can save time and energy by paying full price, that’s exactly what they’ll do.

 5. “I’m Satisfied”

-If you don’t want to continue to sabotage yourself, you should start deciding that you want more, and become hungry for more.
+If you don’t want to sabotage yourself, you should decide that you want more, and become hungry for more.